ZhengYeah/Optimal-GPM/src/README.md

 File `distance_metric.py` contains the methods for calculating different distances.

 File `closed_form_mechanism.py` contains the closed-form expressions of the optimal piecewise mechanism under the absolute error (maybe also optimal for other metrics).

+File `PM.py` and `SW.py` contains the PM and SW mechanisms and their variants.